 Currencies are actively traded in the international marketplace, which means that exchange rates are changing all the time.
 As such, exchange rates rise and decline.
 A currency appreciates (or strengthens) relative to another currency when it is able to purchase more of that other currency than it could previously.
-A currency depreciates (or weakens) relative to another currency when it is able to purchase less of that other currency than it could previously.
+A currency depreciates (or weakens) relative to another currency when it is able to purchase more of that other currency than it could previously.
+A currency than it could previously.
 Take a look at two examples illustrating these concepts: